StarrLikeRingo22/inventory-system/README.md

-# JavaFX Inventory Management System
+# Java Inventory Management System

 A desktop application built with **JavaFX** for managing parts and products within an inventory system.
 This project features a clean, modular architecture and integrates with a **MySQL database** using **prepared statements** to ensure secure and efficient data handling.